-"SIFT Tax" means an entity level tax imposed on Canadian publicly traded income trusts under the Tax Act.
+"SIFT Tax" or, Specified Investment Flow-Through tax, is an entity level tax imposed on Canadian publicly traded income trusts under the Tax Act.

 "Step Out Adjustment Date" has the meaning described under "The Pizza 73 Acquisition - Adjustments to the Pizza 73 Royalty Pool and Payments Made under the Pizza 73 Licence and Royalty Agreement".